FabricMC/fabric-docs/versions/1.21.1/develop/items/custom-data-components.md

 Secondly, you must provide an `ResourceLocation` containing the intended ID of your component.
 This is namespaced with your mod's mod ID.

-Lastly, we have a `ComponentType.Builder` that creates the actual `ComponentType` instance that's being registered.
+Lastly, we have a `ComponentType.Builder` that creates the actual `DataComponentType` instance that's being registered.
 This contains another crucial detail we will need to discuss: your component's `Codec`.
 This is currently `null` but we will also fill it in soon.

 ## Basic Data Components {#basic-data-components}